mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 * The `/path/to/output/folder` indicates the path to the output directory where the output folders of the viral module will fall
 * The `/path/to/assembly/file` indicates the path to the file of the assemblies
+* The `-c 70` indicates that the default value of the minimum coverege in the de-replication step is 70
+* The `-i 95` indicates that the default value of the minimum identity in the de-replication step is 95

 In the output directory five folders are appeared.
 The `initial_recovey_folder`  contains the results from the independent recovery of each tool.
 The independent recovered contigs of each tool can be usefull for other types of analysis.
 The ` dereplication_folder` includes the dereplication results while in the `taxonomy_folder` and ` quality_folder` the  user can found the results of ,the taxonomy utlizing **vContact2** tool and quality control using **CheckV** tool, respectively.